jfabend/A2A_bidirectional/README.md

 ```
 After the **DatabaseAgent** and **CurrencyAgent** have registered themselves with the **HostAgent** you can chat with any of them and they will seamlessly delegate work to the right peer.

+The database agent has two tools:
+1. Count inventory for a certain product (A dummy function which returns a random int)
+2. Ask the host agent for help

+The currency agent has two tools:
+1. Convert a certain amount from currency A into currency B (A dummy function with 1.1 as fix conversion rate)
+2. Ask the host agent for help

 ---

 ## 🖼️ How it works